kovacsnador/tinycoro/README.md

 ---

 - **`tinycoro::AnyOf(scheduler, tasks...)`**
   Runs multiple `tinycoro::Task`s concurrently via the scheduler.
 Blocks until **any one** finishes.
+Others are cancelled.

 - **`tinycoro::AnyOf(tasks...)`**
   Runs multiple tasks (`tinycoro::Task` or `tinycoro::InlineTask`) cooperatively on the current thread.
 Blocks until the first finishes.
+Others are cancelled.

 ---

 - **`tinycoro::AnyOf(scheduler, stopSource, tasks...)`**
-  Like `AnyOf` but supports cooperative cancellation of remaining tasks when one finishes.
+ Runs multiple `tinycoro::Task`s concurrently via the scheduler with an option for custom stop source.
+Blocks until **any one** finishes or stop source set.

 - **`tinycoro::AnyOf(stopSource, tasks...)`**
-  Like `AnyOf` but supports cooperative cancellation of remaining tasks when one finishes.
+  Runs multiple tasks (`tinycoro::Task` or `tinycoro::InlineTask`) cooperatively with custom stop source.
+Blocks until **any one** finishes or stop source set.

 ---